oscapstone/osc2024/Lab4/Readme.md

 * Startup allocator is placed in kernel, which is already reserved.
 The buddy system is placed right after the kernel, can be reserved together.

 ## TODO
-1. Check the usable memory by dtb
+1. Check the usable memory by dtb V
 2. Replace Memory Start, Total and Frame_count by dtb and dynamic allocate it instead of hardcode.
+V

+1. Add hardcode version to the vm
+2. check why is the free list like that (%32 = 19 = 16 + 2 + 1)
+3. why xor ... demo things

 ## Demo問
 * Lab3 Task Queue，只要加了